insight-centre/saffron/FORMATS.md

 * `authorSim`:  An element which contains the following properties to set up:

-    * `threshold` : The minimum threshold of similarity to accept.
+    * `threshold` : The minimum threshold of similarity score to accept (calculated by the class [AuthorSimilarity](https://gitlab.insight-centre.org/saffron/saffron/blob/saffron_development/authors/src/main/java/org/insightcentre/nlp/saffron/authors/sim/AuthorSimilarity.java)).
 Default to 0.1
     * `topN` : The maximum number of similar authors (per author) to extract.
 Default to 50